eminzeybek/Jsondata-to-MySQL-with-Check-New-Records/README.md

 INSERT INTO datas (`id` ,`name` ,`surname` ,`sex` ,`phone` ,`city`) VALUES (NULL ,  '".$character->name."',  '".$character->surname."',  '".$character->sex."',  '".$character->phone."',  '".$character->city."');"
 ```
 - Step 5 : Run.

+> You can check the data instantly by running this file with cronjob.